 Interested in joining our Board?
 Click here to learn more!

 Public Notice / Aviso Público

-Ravenswood Family Health Center’s Board of Directors meets monthly on the third Tuesday at 6:30pm at 1842 Bay Road, East Palo Alto, California.
+Ravenswood Family Health Network’s Board of Directors meets monthly on the third Tuesday at 6:30pm at 1842 Bay Road, East Palo Alto, California.

 Senseria Conley brings a wealth of community involvement spanning over 40 years as a resident of East Palo Alto.
 Ms. Conley has been an avid volunteer for several local organizations, including Bread of Life EPA, Mid-Peninsula Housing, and Palo Alto Farmers Market to name a few.
 Ms. Conley has raised two young adults which has given her valuable experience in dealing with the many challenges that arise in the process: health, education, nutrition and employment.
 Ms. Conley’s devotion to her community is witnessed in her every day walk through this community she calls “home”.

 Manuel Arteaga – Nursing Student, Samuel Meritt University

 After graduating from the University of California, Santa Cruz with a Bachelor of Arts in Psychology, Manuel became an elementary school teacher in Redwood City.
 In 1998, he moved to Barcelona to teach English and work with the Centre Integral de Serveis, where he coordinated group therapy and managed a caseload of patients in a mental health clinic.
 He now works with San Mateo County Child Support Services as a social worker.
 He has well-developed cross-cultural skills, and is an adept and thoughtful communicator.